ydjameslee/group_academic/content/authors/adam/_index.md

 - Researchers
 ---

-‪Thomas Frauenheim is a chair professor of computational material science at Beijing Computational Science Research Center.
+Dr. Adam Mc-Sloy now works as a Postdoctoral Fellow at Computational Science and Applied Research Institute (CSAR) in Shenzhen, China.